dhoyle/splicedocs-jekyll/pages/BestPractices/Optimizer/UsingExplain.md

 ## Explain Plan Examples  {#examples}

-The remainder of this topic contains the following examples of using the `explain` command to display the execution plan for a statement:
+The remainder of this topic contains the following examples of using the `explain` command to display the execution plan for a statement.
+We use two TPCH data tables for these examples:

 * [TableScan Examples](#TableSca)
 * [IndexScan Examples](#IndexSca)